makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 **Marketing**

 The marketing budget is for building a brand around the Oracle Protocol.
 As we won’t have an in-house designer initially, some of the budget will be used to outsource design work.
-Conference sponsorships, ad campaigns with selected partners, and user incentives, also fall under this umbrella.
+Conference sponsorships, ad campaigns with select partners, and user incentives, also fall under this umbrella.

 **Training**
 Training is a critical component for a healthy Core Unit.
 This includes hard (technical) and soft skill training for individual contributors as well as executive training for management.